Melbourne Funeral Directors, it’s a family business.

 Liddy said “our Novella service provides supportive guidance to families in need of funeral arrangements every step of the way.
 Most funeral directors look after the funeral service and families are left to talk to the cemetery about a final resting place.
 We offer parents a full concierge service, whether it be driving with a family to a cemetery to make arrangements before the funeral, to specialised bereavement counselling if required.”

 We are very modern in our look, in comparison to other funeral homes in the industry.
 Our focus is going back to old school funeral directing servicing community and families.

 Troy said “Chapter House does not feel like a traditional funeral home with intention.
 Our space is warm, inviting, classic with a modern edge, a place that is safe and not hurried.”

 Liddy said “My message is to slow down.
 If you need time, you should be provided with options that allow this.
 Allow your funeral director to lead you, not control you through a difficult time.”

-Many years ago, the funeral director was always identified by their name in the community.
+Years ago, the funeral director was always identified by their name in the community.
 He or she was a person of trust and part of a family business you could rely on when needed.
 Corporate takeovers of the local family funeral homes had all but destroyed the local community’s funeral director.
-Over the last decade, InvoCare, Australia’s largest provider of funeral services and crematoriums, has taken over many family-owned funeral homes, this has led to years of community engagement, trust and integrity being purchased for corporate gain.
+Over the last decade, InvoCare, Australia’s largest provider of funeral services and crematoriums, has taken over many family-owned funeral homes.
+This has led to years of community engagement, trust and integrity being purchased for corporate gain.
 We didn’t see it coming as most never think about funeral service, let alone the provider unless a loved one has passed.
 The amalgamation of small funeral homes took the industry away from the community while we went about our daily lives.

-Troy said “Like you would know your local GP, you should at least know of your local funeral director; a good funeral director should make themselves known in their community by supporting such things as local events and sporting teams”.
+Troy said “Like you would know your local GP, you should at least know of your local funeral director; a funeral director should make themselves known in their community by supporting such things as local events and sporting teams”.